Nafplio: Bus

-Rail
+Train

 Rail service began in 1886 using an earlier station that still stands.

 The town is connected by a branch line of ten kilometers from Argos to Nafplio.
 In 2011, the Corinth–Argos–Nafplio train service was suspended during the Greek financial crisis.
 The Region of the Peloponnese is currently trying to secure funding to restore railway services and modernize the line.

 Architecture

 Acronauplia is the oldest part of the city though a modern hotel has been built on it.
 Until the thirteenth century, it was a town on its own.
 The arrival of the Venetians and the Franks transformed it into part of the town fortifications.
 Other fortifications of the city include the Palamidi and Bourtzi, which is located in the middle of the harbour.

-Nafplio maintains its own distinct traditional architectural style with many colourful buildings around the old town, influenced by the Venetians, due of their domination between 1338–1540 and during the Kingdom of the Morea and to a much lower degree by the Ottomans.
+Nafplio maintains its own distinct traditional architectural style with many colourful buildings around the old town, influenced by the Venetians, due to their domination between 1338–1540 and during the Kingdom of the Morea and to a much lower degree by the Ottomans.
 Furthermore the city also contains a great number of eclecticist and neoclassical buildings and even a smaller number of modernist buildings such as Hotel Amphitryon (designed in the 1950s by architect Kleon Krantonellis).
 The city also contains the only example of Mycenaean Revival architecture, the National Bank of Greece branch of Nafplio.

 It is one of the few Greek cities to have been spared the widespread destruction of traditional architecture during the process of antiparochí, due to the efforts of the archaeologist Evangelia Protonotariou Deilaki, whose actions went against the prevailing trend of the post-war era.

 Around the city can be found several sculptures and statues.
 They are related mostly with the modern history of Nafplio, such as the statues of Ioannis Kapodistrias, Otto of Greece and Theodoros Kolokotronis.